 100 24th St. Pittsburgh 15222

-Great service, friendly staff and generous portions.
+Great service, friendly staff and generous portions in an authentic retro diner with gleaming silver walls in the Strip.
 Menu highlights are the breakfast gyro and the corned beef hash and eggs.
-Very cool retro atmosphere.

 4711 Butler St. Pittsburgh 15201